BGI-Qingdao/MetaTrass/README.md

      * Or for **Customized Microbiome** grouping:
        Please check the NCBI official species taxonomic ID to add it to the NCBI taxonomy.
-       To build a reliable construction of the species tree, please note that the reference genomes for MetaTrass should be non-redundant genomes of all single species. :warning:
+       To build a reliable species tree, please use non-redundant genomes for the references. :warning:

-2. **The reference genome** for refining the contigs should be kept with the reference database.
+2. **The reference genome** for refining the contigs.
+Should be kept with the reference database.
-     * Split library.fna which can find in uhgg_kraken2-db/library/ (see above) to each single species fasta file.
+     * Split library.fna which can be found in uhgg_kraken2-db/library/ (see above) to single species fasta file.
-       You can use the script (MetaTrass/tool/fa_split_by_taxid.py) to convert the uhgg_kraken2-db/library/library.fna to single species fasta file.
+       You can use the script (MetaTrass/tool/fa_split_by_taxid.py).

      	```
 		python3 /path/to/MetaTrass/tool/fa_split_by_taxid.py -reffna /path/to/kraken2-db/library/library*.fna -outdir /path/to/single-genome-fa/
 		```

-     * If you already have the single species, please ensure the filename format with taxid_genomic.fa, such as 1104_genomic.fa.
+     * If you have already the single species fasta file, then please use taxid_genomic.fa as the filename, such as 1104_genomic.fa.

 3. **The reference genome size** information table :warning:
-      * Get each single species genome size as the configure file with two columns, example table below:
+      * Get each single species genome size as the configure file with two columns.
+For example :

 		|taxid	 | genome size(bp)|
 		| :----- | ----: |